Witch trials in the Spanish Netherlands: French- and German-speaking areas - south of the language border

 Namur, Luxembourg, Walloon Flanders, Artois and Cambrai experienced a first serious wave of witch trials already in the first half of the 16th century.
 The persecutions were also much more intense: although the region is mostly rural and therefore far less populous, the number of executed witches makes up for 75% of the total number of executions of the Southern Netherlands.
 The figures are particularly high for Namur and Luxembourg.

 The proximity to the Trier witch trials, where between 1581 and 1591 around 350 people were executed, the influence of the demonological treatises of Peter Binsfeld, and local experts in witch-finding (Hexenausschüsse or Monopoles) who trawled the villages looking for every possible rumour concerning witchcraft, all certainly played a decisive role in these high figures.
 The number of executions in the French-speaking part is estimated at minimum 478 and maximum 578 people, in the German -speaking part - Duchy of Luxembourg - 358 people, bringing the total of this area to 836 to 936.

 Dutch-speaking areas - north of the language border

 Only around 1589 witch trials really broke through the language boundary, with initial peaks to 1612 (Brabant) and 1628 (Flanders), a ‘revival’ around 1630/45 and – at least for Flanders – the final executions after 1650.

 The total number of executions is 314, while the population was considerably higher compared to the French- and German speaking area's.
-In the merchant city of Antwerp only one women was burned at the stake in 1603, a remarkably low number for such an important and populous city.
+In the merchant city of Antwerp only one woman was burned at the stake in 1603, a remarkably low number for such an important and populous city.
 The essential difference between the Dutch-speaking regions of the Southern Netherlands and the Northern Netherlands lays more in the chronology than in the intensity of witchcraft prosecutions.